The Effects Of Locking A Child In Their Room

 Locking a toddler in their room at night after they transition to a toddler bed might be tempting.
-It’s a nuclear option that usually isn’t considered unless a child is causing sleepless nights by refusing to stay in bed or simply refusing to be alone.
-Unfortunately, the psychological effects and behavioral outcomes of locking a child in their room makes it a uniquely bad idea.
+It’s a last resort solution when a child is causing sleepless nights by refusing to stay in bed or simply refusing to be alone.
+Unfortunately, the psychological effects and behavioral outcomes of locking a child in their room makes the practice a terrible idea.

 “It’s not OK to lock kids in their room,” says Dr. Lynelle Schneeberg, a licensed clinical psychologist, Yale educator, and Fellow of American Academy of Sleep Medicine.
 “Besides the fact that, with a well-thought-out gentle behavioral plan, it is not necessary, there is also the vital reason of safety.
 If there is a fire or some sort of dangerous occurrence in the home, it is possible that the child would not be able to get out of the room or the home.”

 Locking a child’s bedroom door is a violation of many fire codes and can be a pretty big red flag for child protective services.
 And yet, with a particularly determined child in the throes of a sleep regression, it may be necessary to restrict their ability to leave the room, at least for a little while.

 Are Bedroom Door Locks for Kids Okay?

 - Simply dangerous: locking a child’s door is a fire hazard.
 It may also earn parents a visit from child protective services.

 - Gates and Dutch doors are safer options and less alienating for the toddler.

 - Motion alarms can also tell parents when kids make a break for it, and they are easy to implement.

 - A good sleep ritual can help toddlers learn to soothe themselves to sleep, and that is a better outcome than door locks, gates, monitors or alarms.